jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Horned Devil.md

 RacialMods:
 Languages: Celestial, Common, Draconic, Infernal; telepathy  100 ft.
 SQ:
+SpecialAbilities:
+  Infernal Wound (Su): >
-SpecialAbilities: Infernal Wound (Su) The damage a horned devil deals with its tail causes persistent wounds that deal 2d6 points of bleed damage.
+    The damage a horned devil deals with its tail causes persistent wounds that deal 2d6 points of bleed damage.
 Bleeding caused in this way is difficult to staunch-a DC 26 Heal check stops the damage, and any attempt to heal a creature suffering from an infernal wound must succeed on a DC 26 caster level check or the spell does not function.
 Success indicates the healing works normally and stops all bleed effects.
+  Stun (Su): >
-Stun (Su) Whenever a horned devil hits with a spiked chain attack, the opponent must succeed on a DC 27 Fortitude save or be stunned for 1d4 rounds.
+    Whenever a horned devil hits with a spiked chain attack, the opponent must succeed on a DC 27 Fortitude save or be stunned for 1d4 rounds.
 This ability is a function of the horned devil, not of the spiked chain.
 The save DC is Strength-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: